VertisPro/termsearcher/Readme.md

 #termsearcher - searching for right term in a clinical setting

-This project is a quick hack to showcase a method for searching the right term in a healthcare codeset , subset or terminology.
+This project is a quick hack to showcase a method for searching the right term in a healthcare codeset, subset or terminology.

 It provides often missed features in clinical term search interfaces like:
 * On the fly spell checking